BernikovaLera/BernikovaLera/README.md

 Creating programs in C#
 - Autonomous authorization system
 - Math calculator

-Creating Python Programs
+- Calculator of stereometric figures
+- Solving problems of mathematical logic (modified Euler method, simplex method, numerical arrays, )
+- Opening Word and Excel through the program
+- Encryption program
+- Text spell checker
+- Program for saving files with different encodings
-- Math calculator
+- Parsing websites

 Creating an HTML5 site
 - Product promo site with CSS elements

-Creation and management of a database on MS SQL
+- Website blog with user registration in the system

 Creating pages in PHP
 - Solve math problems with PHP
+- Encryption of information

 Building software with Windows Forms
 - Layered data access model
+- Creation of a graphic application

+Creation and management of a database on MS SQL

 Working with XAML and SSML markup languages
-- coursework on creating an application with ASR / TTS functions
+- Coursework on creating an application with ASR / TTS functions

-Working with WorldSkills Russia assignments
-- "Software solutions for business"

-Having a Stepik certificate
-- Secure contract: blockchain - programming and smart contracts

 <!---
 BernikovaLera/BernikovaLera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.